David-MacD/portfolio/articles/article.md

 _**JavaScript**_ is a great multi-paradigm language with lots of dynamism thanks to it's dynamic type system.
 But the industry has increasinly been moving towards _**TypeScript**_.
 Why?
-Well let's take a look at what TypeScript offers, and how it can enhance your development.
+Let's take a look at what TypeScript offers, and how it can enhance your development.

 We'll start with the classic FizzBuzz challenge given to prospective junior developers during interviews.